 Set aside a few sessions in which you’re not trying to win at all, but instead focusing on getting a few kills.
 Land in busy areas like the power station, school, or military base, where you know there’ll be early firefights.
 Once you get a firearm play recklessly and put yourself in combat encounters.

 Even if you’re not getting kills while playing this way, you’re getting accustomed to seeing enemies on your screen, and as strange as it sounds, that in itself can be a big boost.
 It happens so rarely and so suddenly during normal play that it can easily provoke a panicked response.

 But if you’ve spent a few hours with scant regard for your own life, that panic fades away, and your hand gets steadier.
 This one will really, really help your overall game, however much those deaths might sting in the moment.

 Playerunknown’s Battlegrounds Guide – Use items as bait

 Here’s a fun one.
 Useful or valuable items laying on the ground are usually a good indicator that a building hasn’t had anyone inside it yet.
 Why not turn that to your advantage by dropping items inside a building you’re hunkered down in?
 Just drag them out of your inventory screen and onto the floor.

 There’s an art to this, of course.
-Don’t drop an SKS surrounded by ammo at your own front door, or anything else that would give an opponent an advantage over you.
-Instead, use a first aid kit (they probably won’t have chance to use it) or a gun without any ammo.
+Don’t drop an SKS surrounded by ammo at your own front door or anything else that would give an opponent an advantage over you.
+Instead, use a first aid kit (they probably won’t have a chance to use it) or a gun without any ammo.
 Not only will their guard be down, but you’ll know exactly where they’re about to stand.
 Adjust your sights accordingly.

 Playerunknown’s Battlegrounds Guide – Shoot around cover to disorient your targets